 We’re looking for someone that will be able to apply epigenetics methods to disassociated single cells and FACS sorted populations of nuclei.
 Wetlab experience working with genomic methods (e.g. DNA or RNA) is the primary criteria for this position.
 Experience working with post-mortem human brain would be beneficial but is not required.
-Please apply via this link but first, just drop us an email to express your interest.

-Are you a computational researchers that cares about reproducible research and believes in the value of open-source code?
+Are you a computational researcher that cares about reproducible research and believes in the value of open-source code?
 Then get in touch about this position!
 The project will involve working with data generated from single cell RNA-seq, ATAC-seq or post-mortem human brain tissue.
 The focus will be on using the data to interpret the results of human genetics studies.
 Researchers with unconventional backgrounds would be welcome: if you’ve been working in mathematics, engineering or computer science and are looking to get into biology then do get in touch.
 Strong programming skills will be required.